mavens-group/mavens-group.github.io/content/_index.md

         ### Join the Discovery

         We welcome **M.Sc. and graduate students** in physics, chemistry, or materials science interested in computational materials research.
-Develop expertise in VASP/Quantum ESPRESSO workflows and ML-driven materials screening while contributing to technologies shaping a sustainable, quantum-enabled future.
+Develop expertise in _ab-initio_ [DFT](blog/2024-07-dft) and ML-driven materials screening while contributing to technologies shaping a sustainable, quantum-enabled future.

         {{% cta cta_link="./position/" cta_text="See Open Projects" %}}